ChanhoKim9848/social-media-app/README.md

 React allows combining HTML, CSS, and JavaScript into a single file, reducing the need for separate CSS or JavaScript files and making development more streamlined.

 ### - Next.js
-Next.js is a React framework that enables server-side rendering (SSR) and static site generation (SSG).
-It enhances React by providing key features like SSR, API routes, and automatic routing, allowing for better SEO and performance.
-It also helps build full-stack applications by enabling you to create both front-end and backend routes within the same project.
+Next.js is a React framework that enables server-side rendering (SSR) and static site generation (SSG), which helped creating both front-end and backend routes within the same project.

 ### - Vercel
 Vercel is a cloud platform that hosts static sites and serverless functions.
 It is the platform that powers Next.js, making it easy to deploy full-stack applications with minimal configuration.
 Vercel is optimized for front-end frameworks, making it a seamless choice for deploying Next.js applications.